Schema-Driven Information Extraction from Heterogeneous Tables: Introduction

-We then use this benchmark to analyze the performance of open-source and proprietary LLMs.
-We find that proprietary models perform well across diverse domains and data formats.
-For example, GPT-4 \cite{gpt4} and {\tt code-davinci} \cite{codex}, are capable of accurate table extraction (ranging from 74.2 to 96.1 F\textsubscript{1}), given only a relevant data schema as supervision.
+Using this newly developed benchmark, we analyze the performance of open-source and proprietary LLMs.
+We find that state-of-the-art proprietary models are capable of accurately extracting data from diverse domains and table formats without supervision.
+For example, GPT-4 \cite{gpt4} and {\tt code-davinci} \cite{codex}, are capable of accurate table extraction (ranging from 74.2 to 96.1 F\textsubscript{1}), given only a relevant data schema as input to define the task.
 This performance is comparable to fully supervised models, which operate at an F\textsubscript{1} range of about 64.1 to 96.1.
 We also present a number of analyses on various factors that are key to achieving good performance while minimizing inference costs, including retrieving text from outside the table, in addition to an iterative error recovery strategy.
 Moreover, we demonstrate the utility of Schema-Driven IE by evaluating performance on the downstream task of leaderboard extraction from machine learning papers \citep{kardas-etal-2020-axcell}.

-While open-source models have yet to match the performance of their proprietary counterparts, our analysis reveals that recent models like CodeLlama-instruct-13B \citep{rozière2023code} show significant progress, e.g., on ML tables, its performance is comparable to that of GPT-3.5-turbo.

-Furthermore, we conduct comprehensive ablation studies and analyses to explore model performance nuances, and demonstrate the feasibility of distilling efficient table extraction models without compromising performance.
-By introducing a new benchmark and a baseline for Schema-Driven IE, our goal is to encourage the creation of future open-source models capable of executing this task independently of proprietary APIs.